 - Student completes the Free Application for Federal Student Aid, commonly known as the FAFSA.
 The application is available online at https://studentaid.gov/h/apply-for-aid/fafsa; the student should include GGU’s Title IV school code 001205 in step six of the FAFSA (students should not use forms from other websites as fees might be charged).

 - FAFSA information is processed and results are sent to the institution(s) and to the student (average time 2-4 business days).
 GGU reviews the FAFSA information and may request other required documents.

 - Student must also complete the GGU financial aid application available on our website.

 - GGU reviews the financial aid application and prepares a financial package for eligible students.
 Note: Students may be required to submit additional paperwork and forms after the application review.

-- GGU prepares a financial aid offer letter and sends an email to the student to view and accept their award online and sign their offer letter online through Self Service.
+- GGU prepares a financial aid offer letter and sends an email to the student to view and accept their award online through myGGU/Student Self-Service.
 The type and amount of the awards are dependent upon the student’s grade level, anticipated enrolled units and trimesters, and aid program eligibility requirements.